alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 And I had to think about the way Go handles map keys that don't exist (when iterating over the subscriptions).
 In this case, you could ignore it and it's fine, but that won't always be the case.
-Making me think about that early is bound to save me a headache later.
+Learning about that now is bound to save me a headache later.

 (It occurred to me that if all you care about is whether a topic has any subscriptions, you could simplify the map further and just record a boolean "does this topic have any subscriptions".
 But then I'd lose the lesson about non-existent keys, so I decided to leave it as-is.)

 Overall, I'm pretty pleased with this code.
-It does the job I wanted, fixed a few bugs in our AWS estate, and I've learnt a bunch about Go by writing it.
+It does the job I wanted, fixed a few bugs in our AWS estate, and I've learnt a lot about Go by writing it.
+Not bad for a Thursday evening.